lsbyerley/vpex-starter/README.md

 Vue, Parcel, Express starter app

 ## Local Development
-Clone the repo to your machine and make sure you are on the `develop` branch, then..
+Clone the repo to your machine and change to the directory, then..
 ```
 cp .env.example .env
 npm install